 Attention Deficit Hyperactivity Disorder(ADHD) is the most commonly diagnosed mental disorder of children and can continue into adulthood.
 Children with ADHD may be hyperactive and unable control their impulses, or they may have trouble paying attention.
 These behaviors interfere with school and home life.

 It’s more common in boys than in girls.
-Usually ADHD discovered during the early school years, when a child begins to have problems paying attention.
+Usually, ADHD discovered during the early school years, when a child begins to have problems paying attention.

 ADHD is not caused by poor parenting, too much sugar, or vaccines.
 ADHD has biological origins that aren’t yet clearly understood.
 No single cause has been identified, but researchers are exploring a number of possible genetic and environmental links.
-Studies have shown that many kids with ADHD have a close relative who also has the disorder.
+Studies have shown that many individuals with ADHD have a close relative who also has the disorder.

-Although experts are unsure whether this is a cause of the disorder, they have found that certain areas of the brain are about 5% to 10% smaller in size and activity in kids with ADHD.
+Although experts are unsure whether this is a cause of the disorder, they have found that certain areas of the brain are about 5% to 10% smaller in size and activity in individuals with ADHD.
 Chemical changes in the brain also have been found.

-Many kids with ADHD are evaluated and treated by primary care doctors, including pediatricians and family practitioners, but may be referred to specialists like psychiatrists, psychologists, or neurologists.
+Many individuals diagnosed with ADHD are evaluated and treated by primary care doctors, including pediatricians and family practitioners, but may be referred to specialists like psychiatrists, psychologists, or neurologists.
 These specialists can help if the diagnosis is in doubt, or if there are other concerns, such as Tourette syndrome, a learning disability, anxiety, or depression.

 Although it can be challenging to raise kids with ADHD, it’s important to remember they aren’t ‘bad,’ ‘acting out,’ or ‘being difficult on purpose.’